RV owners share advice on RV financing, choosing options, upkeep costs and more

-Hit the local bookstore, local library or an on-line bookseller and pick up a volume or two on the RV lifestyle.
+Read a volume or two of RV Lifestyle Magazine.
 They will usually have a section or so on checking a potential purchase out and cutting costs to the bone.

 If possible, have a trustworthy RV mechanic go through a potential purchase, especially check the "systems" (heating, AC, electrical, plumbing, etc.).
 These can become bottomless money pits if they have been let go until they no longer function as designed.

-Owning every type of RV on the road during the past 30 years has given me a mixed bag of experiences with sellers, dealers, and manufacturers.
+Owning every type of RV on the road during the past 30 years has given me a mixed bag of experiences with sellers, dealers, and RV manufacturers.
 My conclusion is the more research a potential buyer does before the purchase the happier the buyer will be after the sale.
 There are many good internet sites to determine value, issues, and expectations of most any RV in which a person may be interested.
-One of the best sites I have found is rvadvice.com .
-The site includes many links to specific areas of interest.

 Over the past 25 years, we have owned two trailers and two 30' fifth wheels.
 The options for an RV are endless.
 There are tent trailers, trailers, fifth wheels and all kinds (classes) of motor homes.
-One of the very best sources of information about not only purchasing an RV, but also for maintaining one, is attending the week-long Life On Wheels conference that is held in Moscow, Idaho every summer.
-There you will have lots of opportunity to talk to the hundreds of RV owners, take four 1 1/2 hour classes a day on all aspects of RV ownership and even tour through a lot of the RVs that are owned by participants.
-About 800 people attend this event every year with about 1/4 being people who are looking into RV ownership.
-Check out the LifeOnWheels.com site for more information and lots of links to more resources.
+One of the very best sources of information about not only purchasing an RV, but also for maintaining one, is attending the an RV conference or trade show.
+There you will have lots of opportunity to talk to the hundreds of RV owners, sometimes take classes on all aspects of RV ownership and even tour through a lot of the RVs that are owned by participants.

 As to expenses you will incur once you have your own RV, there really are a lot.
 There is insurance, license fees, the same vehicle expenses you would have with owning a car if it is a motor home, and the cost of purchasing a tow vehicle if you choose a trailer.
 You will need to supply the RV with things like toiletries, cleaning supplies, and linens for bathroom, bedroom and kitchen.